saltstack/salt/doc/topics/cloud/vmware.rst

             Enter the mode of connection only if ``device_type: client_device``.
 Currently supported modes are ``passthrough`` and ``atapi``.
 This field is ignored if ``device_type: datastore_iso_file``.
 Default is ``mode: passthrough``
+        controller
+            Specify IDE controller on which to attach the drive.
+Must be specified when creating both a controller and a drive at the same time.

     disk
         Enter the disk specification here.
 If the hard disk doesn\'t exist, it will be created with the provided size.
 If the hard disk already exists, it will be expanded if the provided size is greater than the current size of the disk.

+        size
+            Enter the size of disk
+        controller
+            Enter the controller on which to attach the disk.
+Must be specified when creating both a controller and a disk at the same time.

     network
         Enter the network adapter specification here.
 If the network adapter doesn\'t